acbart/python-sneks/docs/course_topics.md

 There are six types of graded activities in this course:

-* Canvas Quizzes (25%): The aforementioned quizzes administered after each video lesson.
+* Mastery Quizzes (25%): The aforementioned quizzes administered after each video lesson.

 * Programming Problems (25%) : The aforementioned programming assignments administered after most video lessons.